The Yang-Mills flow and the Atiyah-Bott formula on compact Kahler manifolds: The -functional

 \subsection{Transformation of key terms}

 We now turn our attention back to Theorem $\ref{lowerb}$.
 We prove this theorem by changing the form of the $P$-functional and writing it as a sum of objects which we know are bounded from below.
-First we recall the definition of the Donaldson functional on a vector bundle $E$: \be M(H_0,H,\o)=\int_0^1\int_X{\rm Tr}(F_th^{-1}_t\pl_t h_t)\wedge\o^{n-1}\,dt-{\mu(E)}\int_X{\rm log\,det}(h_1)\,\o^n,\nonumber \ee where once again $h_t$ is any path in $Herm^+(E)$ with $h_0=I$ and $h_1=H_0^{-1}H$, and $F_t$ is the curvature of the metric $H_t:=H_0\,h_t$ along the path.
+First we recall the definition of the Donaldson functional on a vector bundle $E$: \be M(H_0,H,\o)=\int_0^1\int_X{\rm Tr}(F_th^{-1}_t\pl_t h_t)\wedge\o^{n-1}\,dt-{\mu(E)}\int_X{\rm log\,det}(h_1)\,\o^n,\nonumber \ee where once again $h_t$ is any path of positive definite Hermitian matrices with $h_0=I$ and $h_1=H_0^{-1}H$, and $F_t$ is the curvature of the metric $H_t:=H_0\,h_t$ along the path.
 Here we introduced $\o$ as input into the functional to show its dependence on a volume form.
-Now, if we let $M_i(H_0,H,\o)$ denote the Donaldson functional on the quotient sheaf $Q^i$ with induced metrics from $E$, then we will prove that: \be P(H_0,H)=\sum_i\,M_i(H_0,H,\o)+||\gamma^i||_{L^2}^2-||\gamma^i_0||_{L^2}^2. \ee Here $\gamma^i$ is the second fundamental form of the short exact sequence: \be 0\longrightarrow S^{i-1}\longrightarrow S^i\longrightarrow Q^i\longrightarrow 0,\nonumber \ee associated to the metric $H$, and $\gamma^i_0$ is the second fundamental form associated to $H_0$.
+Now, in the analysis to follow it will be show that the Donaldson functional is well defined on holomorphic subsheaves and holomorphic quotient sheaves of $E$.
+As a result let $M_i(H_0,H,\o)$ denote the Donaldson functional on the quotient sheaf $Q^i$ with induced metrics from $E$ (this quantity is defined explicitly in Definition \ref{Donfunc}).
+We will prove that: \be P(H_0,H)=\sum_i\,M_i(H_0,H,\o)+||\gamma^i||_{L^2}^2-||\gamma^i_0||_{L^2}^2. \ee Here $\gamma^i$ is the second fundamental form of the short exact sequence: \be 0\longrightarrow S^{i-1}\longrightarrow S^i\longrightarrow Q^i\longrightarrow 0,\nonumber \ee associated to the metric $H$, and $\gamma^i_0$ is the second fundamental form associated to $H_0$.
 Thus to prove Theorem $\ref{lowerb}$ we have to complete two steps.
-First we show that all the terms in $\eqref{decomp}$ are well defined for induced metrics on the sheaves $Q^i$, and secondly we need to show that the functional does indeed satisfy the decomposition $\eqref{decomp}$.
+First we show that all the terms in $\eqref{decomp}$ are well defined for induced metrics on the sheaves $Q^i$, and second we need to show that the functional does indeed satisfy the decomposition $\eqref{decomp}$.
 In this subsection we will focus on showing all the terms are well defined.